SaralKumarKaviti/Log-Analysis/README.md

 Logs Analysis Project, Part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

-## What it is
+## What it is and does:

-A Reporting page that prints out reports in a plain text format based on the data in the database
+A Reporting page that prints out reports in a plain text format based on the data in the database.
+This reporting tool is a python program using the `psycopg2` module to connect to the database.

-## What it does
+## Questions:

-This reporting tool is python program using the `psycopg2` moudle to connect to the database.
+1. What are the most popular three aricles of all time?

+2. Who are the most popular article authors of all time?

+3. On which days did more than 1% of requests lead to errors?

 ## Software Requirements